-RI Freshwater Fisheries COVID-19 Updates & Frequently Asked Questions
+RI Freshwater Fisheries Updates & Frequently Asked Questions

-The Department of Environmental Management (DEM) announces that Rhode Island lakes, ponds, rivers and streams are now open to fish for trout.
-While freshwater fishing is open year-round for other species, trout are stocked by DEM each winter in preparing for a special trout season that opens traditionally on the second Saturday in April.
-DEM today adopted an emergency regulation opening the freshwater fishing season early this year in order to eliminate the large crowds that often accompany the traditional Opening Day of trout fishing season in April.
+Rhode Island lakes, ponds, rivers, and streams are currently open to fish for trout fishing.
+While freshwater fishing is open year-round for other species, trout are stocked by DEM each winter to prepare for the traditional opening day that occurs on the second Saturday in April.

 This webpage will have the latest information.
 Please check back often using this easy to remember URL: www.dem.ri.gov/fishing.